eli64s/readme-ai/docs/concepts.md

-# readme-ai Core Concepts
+# Core Concepts

-readme-ai is a tool for auto-generating README files for code repositories using AI.
+Readme-ai is a tool for auto-generating README files for code repositories using AI.
 Here are some of its key concepts:

-## Repository Analysis
+## Codebase Analysis

 - Traverses the repository directory tree to build a code structure overview
 - Extracts metadata like dependencies and languages used
 - Analyzes characteristics to inform content generation

-## AI-Powered Content Creation
+## Generative AI

 - Uses GPT language models via the OpenAI API
 - Structured prompts injected with repository details